 He and his wife, Rene’, have been married for 42 years.
 They have two sons, Teo and Martin.
 Teo married Sarah Heitman and they have two daughters, Jalee and Deni.
 They currently ranch in Jordan Valley, Oregon.
 Martin lives in Wilder, Idaho on his small alfalfa farm.
 He is a journeyman electrician and insurance adjustor.

 Rick became associated with the WSRRA when Chris Bengoa asked him to help judge the first WSRRA NFR in 2009.
 At that time, Marc Page, the owner of the WSRRA commissioned him to design and build some of the awards.
-He has continued building awards along with judging, being a chute boss, on the Board of Directors, Vice-President of the association and now one of five of the new owners of the WSRRA!
+He has continued building awards along with judging, being a chute boss, on the Board of Directors, Vice-President of the association and now one of four of the new owners of the WSRRA!